mchmarny/sds-demo/README.md

 * Binary Authorization for policy-based deployment control to attest that resulting images:
   * are built by Cloud Build
   * have no known vulnerability (been scanned and signed using key from KMS)
+  * signed using `cosign`
+  * have corresponding SBOM generated using `syft` and signed
-* Artifact Registry for image storage and management
+* Artifact Registry for image, SBOM, and attestation storage and management
 * Container analysis for vulnerability and to meta-data management
 * Cloud Deploy to manage the entire delivery pipeline
 * GKE security posture dashboard with Configuration concerns